ollybritton/GeneticTea/readme.md

 the optimal cup of tea.
 It's completely based on a python script with the same name developed by ollybritton.
 This is a link to the original [GeneticTea](https://github.com/ollybritton/GeneticTea) script.

+I express my gratitud towards ollybritton for developing such a wonderful script and also making it public here on GitHub for all of us to see, learn from and modifiy.

 ## What's new about it?

 The original GeneticTea implemented the evolutionary model by reproducing all